ogechukwu1/Web-Solution-With-Wordpress/README.md

 Verify if you can successfully execute SHOW DATABASES; command and see a list of existing databases.

+`sudo mysql`

+`mysql> SHOW DATABASES;`

 Result:

 ![](./images/105.png)

-## Change permissions and configuration so Apache could use WordPress:
+ Change permissions and configuration so Apache could use WordPress:

 Here we need to create a configuration file for wordpress in order to point client requests to the wordpress directory.